-Name Signature

-Date

-Additional accountability statement where work has been previously submitted

-I have set out in an attached statement the details regarding the circumstances under which this paper or parts thereof has been previously submitted.

-I have received written permission from my Supervisor/Lecturer/Instructor regarding the submission of this paper and I have attached a copy of that written permission to this statement.

-I hereby declare that the submission of this paper is in keeping with the permission granted.
+collaborated with any member of the regulation. group to breach the University's Name Signature Date Additional accountability statement v submitted vhere work has been previously I have set out in an attached state circumstances under which this paper of submitted.
+I have received written permission from regarding the submission of this paper written permission to this statement. • • I hereby declare that the submission of permission granted. f this paper is in keeping with the Name Signature Date

-Name Signature

-Date